nephio-project/docs/content/en/docs/porch/contributors-guide/dev-process.md

          -r repo-count             - the number of repos to create during the test, a positive integer -p package-count          - the number of packages to create in each repo during the test, a positive integer -e package-revision-count - the number of packagerevisions to create on each package during the test, a positive integer
-         -f result-file            - the file where the raw results will be stored, defaults to scalability_results.txt -o repo-result-file       - the file where the results by reop will be stored, defaults to scalability_repo_results.csv
+         -f result-file            - the file where the raw results will be stored, defaults to load_test_results.txt -o repo-result-file       - the file where the results by reop will be stored, defaults to load_test_repo_results.csv
-         -l log-file               - the file where the test log will be stored, defaults to scalability.log -y                        - dirty mode, do not clean up after tests
+         -l log-file               - the file where the test log will be stored, defaults to load_test.log -y                        - dirty mode, do not clean up after tests
 ```

-The load test creates, copies, proposes and approves `repo-count` repos, each with `package-count` packages with `package-revision-count` package recvisions created for each package.
-The script initializes or copies each package revision in turn.
-It adds a pipleline with two "apply-replacements" kpt functions to the Kptfile of each package revision.
+The load test creates, copies, proposes and approves `repo-count` repos, each with `package-count` packages
+with `package-revision-count` package recvisions created for each package.
+The script initializes or copies each
+package revision in turn.
+It adds a pipleline with two "apply-replacements" kpt functions to the Kptfile of each
+package revision.
 It updates the package revision, and then proposes and approves the package revision.

 The load test script creates repos on the git server at `hostname`, so it's URL will be `http://nephio:secret@hostname:3000/nephio/`.
 The script expects a git server to be running at that URL.

-The `result-file` is a text file containing the time it takes for a package to move from being inititalized or copied to being approved.
+The `result-file` is a text file containing the time it takes for a package to move from being inititalized or
+copied to being approved.
 It also records the time it takes to propse-delete and delete wach package revision.

 The `repo-result-file` is a csv file that tabulizes the results from `result-file` into colums for each repo created.